JaeHale/YT-DLP-GUI-Mini/README.md

 </p></b>

 <p align="center"><b>
-  ***If you want the ability to download with more file types, watch the video linked under links on how to extract FFMPEG and then paste the .exes into the DATA folder.***
+  ***If you want the ability to download with more file types, watch the video linked on how to extract FFMPEG and then paste the .exes into the DATA folder.***
 </p></b>

 ### Background